 This low FODMAP strawberry maple smoothie will be your go-to breakfast in no time!
 Check out the notes below for tips on keeping this recipe FODMAP-friendly.

 Next up, milk.
-If you're in the elimination phase of the Low FODMAP Diet, you'll need to use a lactose-free milk or a milk alternative.
+If you're in the elimination phase of the Low FODMAP Diet, you'll need to use lactose-free milk or a milk alternative.

 Last but not least, maple syrup.
 According to the Monash app, pure maple syrup is safe in servings of 2 tbsp per sitting.
 Monash doesn't specify a maximum serving size.